 For a successful long-term operation, it is advisable for the tax entity to know where its potential tax risks are.
 This includes, for example, an analysis of how the business operates in terms of tax and specifically VAT aspects.
 Subsequently, the identified weaknesses need to be eliminated by appropriate procedural or commercial-legal adjustments.

 For example, in order to prevent VAT fraud and tax evasion, it is beneficial for the tax entity to set up and actually carry out and archive checks on its business partners.
-Business partner checks are also recommended for reasons other than tax, e.g. In order to eliminate the risk of non-payers and reputational risk.
+Business partner screening is also recommended for non-tax reasons, e.g. to eliminate the risk of non-payers and reputational risk.

 If you are interested in this topic, please do not hesitate to contact us.